-your home, especially if you are a first-time buyer and don't have much furniture.
-Some new homes included in the purchase price, but you should
+You may wish to set aside some money to furnish your home, especially if you are a first-time buyer and don't have much furniture.
+Some new homes come with floor coverings and kitchen appliances included in the purchase price, but you should check exactly what will be included, before committing to a purchase.